ritua2/gib/README.md

 GIB is a reusable and a portable framework for building web portals that support computation and analyses on remote computing resources from the convenience of the web-browser.
 It is mainly written in Java/Java EE.
 It provides support for an interactive terminal emulator, batch job submission, file management, storage-quota management, message board, user account management, and also provides an admin console.
 GIB can be easily deployed on the resources in the cloud or on-premises.

-## THIS REPO IS MEANT FOR REPLICATING IPT-WEB: iptweb.tacc.utexas.edu.
+## THIS REPO IS MEANT FOR REPLICATING IPT-WEB: https://iptweb.utsa.edu/entry.
 The header, footer, and other code in this repo are customized for IPT.
 The generalized version of the GIB code is in the following repository: https://github.com/ritua2/gib_express

 -----------------
 ## License